-- Red Cabbage.
+Red Cabbage.
 My family always served a spiced red cabbage that was much like sauerkraut sweetened with some apples and sugar.
 Even though they seemed to love it I never quite took to it.
-Instead, I came up with my own recipe: Roasted red cabbage recipe with goat cheese and toasted walnuts 🙂 It's low carb AND really good!
+Instead, I came up with my own recipe: Roasted red cabbage recipe with goat cheese and toasted walnuts 🙂 It's healthy AND really good!

-- Browned Potatoes (Brunede Kartofler).
-This is not low carb, sorry.
+Browned Potatoes (Brunede Kartofler).
 Use canned drained whole baby potatoes, butter, and brown sugar.
 Brown the potatoes in a skillet with butter and then sprinkle with brown sugar (about 2 - 3 tbsp for every can of potatoes).
 Toss until sugar is dissolved and coats the potatoes - delicious!!!

-- Make a sandwich (Smørrebrød) which is a Danish open-faced sandwich.
+Make a sandwich and serve on rye bread (Smørrebrød) which is a Danish open-faced sandwich.
 My grandfather used to take a slice of rye bread, spread some mayonnaise on it, then top with the frikadeller.

 Here are some different ways you can make substitutions or customize your Frikadella recipe:

 - Play around with different herbs and seasoning.
 2 tablespoons of chopped fresh parsley is nice!

 - You can substitute ground turkey, veal, or chicken for the 1.5 lbs ground beef.
 I would still use pork sausage due to it amazing flavor it adds to this recipe.

 - You can pan fry or bake the frikadeller whichever is easiest for you!